msoumik78/msoumik78.github.io/_posts/2020-06-05-basics-of-kotlin-with-examples.markdown

 	buildComputer(cpuTypeProvided = "i9", ramSizeInGBProvided = 16)
 {% endhighlight  %}

+In the above example, the function buildComputer is declared with default values for both the arguments.
+So as shown above, you can even invoke the same function without any argument and then it will take the default values of those arguments which were not specified.
+You can of course supply specific values in which case the default values will not be used.

 * Kotlin has a different way to deal or completely remove the null pointer exception from runtime to compile time.
 For every data type, Kotlin essentially has 2 types (one type can’t contain null value and the other one can contain null), say for example :